 - In FY 14, the Safe House and the alternative shelter settings provided 24-hour-a-day crisis counseling to 31 adults and 35 children for a total of 2,283 bed nights. - Court-based assistance, crisis intervention, and counseling services were provided to 954 victims and their children, which included over 3,659 counseling sessions. - FCS has played an important and ongoing role in establishing the Lethality Assessment Program (LAP), a screening tool used by all law enforcement agencies in the County.
-Fully implemented as of October 2009, the 11question screening tool allows first responders to better assess victims' needs for early intervention and connect them with immediate help.
+Fully implemented as of October 2009, the 11-question screening tool allows first responders to better assess victims' needs for early intervention and connect them with immediate help.

-One-time funding of \$60,000 is included in FY 16 for the Domestic Violence Safe House shelter.
+- One-time funding of \$60,000 is included in FY 16 for the Domestic Violence Safe House shelter. - This budget is held flat from FY 15.